SiyiP/linked-blog-starter-md/11 HEENT/SFP Infections_Carroll.md

 - or encapsulating the **arachnoid granulations, impeding CSF -> communicating hydrocephalus**
 	- CSF will full contact to all part but then being blocked outside the brain, from getting out of there
 - pus in the ventricles can block the aqueduct of sylvius or the outflow foramina -> **noncommunicating hydrocephalus**
-	- block inside ventricular system of brain, will see **dilutation o that narrow space without it dilating other parts**
+	- block inside ventricular system of brain, will see **dilatation of that narrow space without it dilating other parts**
 - pus settles in base of brain too!!! -> this will encase cranial nerves + circle of willis -> fibrosis **around cranial nerves, CN palsies + deafness is common**
 	- this fibrosis also entraps circle of willis + other smaller arteries -> vascular compromise, aka strokes happen